 Pursuant to the LPT Contract, (a) the Hallmark Insurers ceded to the Reinsurers all existing and future claims for losses occurring on or prior to December 31, 2019 on the binding primary commercial automobile liability insurance policies and the brokerage primary commercial automobile liability insurance policies issued by the Hallmark Insurers (the "Subject Business") up to an aggregate limit of \$240.0 million, with (i) the first layer of \$151.2 million in reinsurance provided by DARAG Bermuda, (ii) the Hallmark Insurers retaining a loss corridor of the next \$24.9 million in losses on the Subject Business, (iii) DARAG Bermuda reinsuring a second layer of \$27.8 million above the first layer and the Hallmark Insurers' loss corridor, and (iv) DARAG Guernsey reinsuring the top layer of \$36.1 million in losses on the Subject Business, in each case net of third-party reinsurance and other recoveries; (b) the Hallmark Insurers will continue to manage and retain the benefit of other third-party reinsurance on the Subject Business; and (c) the Hallmark Insurers paid the Reinsurers a net reinsurance premium of \$92.6 million.
 In connection with the closing, the parties also entered into a Services Agreement and a Trust Agreement.
 Pursuant to the Services Agreement, DARAG Bermuda assumed responsibility for certain administrative services, including claims handling, for the Subject Business.
 Pursuant to the Trust Agreement, the Reinsurers made initial cash deposits in the aggregate amount of \$96.7 million into collateral trust accounts with The Bank of New York Mellon, as trustee, to be held as security for the Reinsurers' obligations to the Hallmark Insurers under the LPT Contract.
+The Reinsurers and the Hallmark Insurers have agreed to submit to binding arbitration a dispute that has arisen regarding the rights and obligations of the parties under the LPT Contract.
+Pending resolution of the dispute, the Hallmark Insurers have agreed to fund the payment of claims under the LPT Contract without prejudice to their right to seek reimbursement and other relief in the arbitration proceedings.
+(See Note 17.)

-As of December 31, 2020, the ultimate incurred losses were \$177.6 million or \$1.5 million in excess of the Hallmark Insurers' loss corridor.
-Our reinsurance recoverables of \$490.2 million include \$63.7 million related to the LPT as of December 31, 2020.
+As of December 31, 2021, the ultimate incurred losses from the subject business were \$220.1 million or \$44.0.million in excess of the Hallmark Insurers' loss corridor.
+Our reinsurance recoverables of \$550.0 million include \$49.0 million related to the LPT as of December 31, 2021.